cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

   title: Ready to play?
   image: "/images/discord_partner_full_logo_lockup_primary_black_rgb.svg"
   content: 'Join our Clash of Clans & Clash Royale Community and experience the way
-    Clash is supposed to be played - fun & drama-free! '
+    Clash is supposed to be - fun & drama-free! '
   button:
     enable: true
     label: Discord